-It happened when my daughter was 9, and I knew immediately by the look on her face that something was wrong.
+It happened when my daughter was 9, and I knew immediately by the look on her face that something was wrong and she was dealing with conflict.

 While the kids around her were all smiling and running – thrilled that school had ended early – she was trudging toward me with her shoulders slumped and a defeated expression.